BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 7. Devin Castle

 Did you know that Bratislava has not one but two castles?
-That is right, Bratislava has also castle ruins.
-You can find Devin Castle on the outskirts of Bratislava, around 10 km away from the city centre.
+That is right, Slovakia’s capital has also castle ruins.
+You can find Devin Castle on the outskirts of the city, around 10 km away from the city centre.
 This ruined fortress stands on a high cliff near a place where the Danube and Morava Rivers meet.

-Exploring Devin Castle is one of the best things to do in Bratislava because this is one of the three oldest castles in Slovakia.
-Devin was once part of the northern border of the Roman Empire in the 1st – 4th centuries AD.
+Here’s where it gets juicy: Devin Castle is one of the three oldest castles in Slovakia.
+Devin was once part of the northern border of the Roman Empire, from the 1st to the 4th centuries AD.
 It is a symbol of Slovak heritage and one of the most important archaeological sites in Central Europe.
+That’s why exploring Devin Castle is one of the best things to do in Bratislava.

 Devin Castle has a rich history and offers beautiful views of the area.